jsharkey13/cambridge-cstia-databases/tutorials/document.md

 sorted(tdb_movies.search(Query().year >= 2021), key=lambda m: m.get("year"), reverse=True)[:10]
 ```

-Full-featured document databases do usually support sorting and limiting, because they use a client-server model where transferring unnecessary data comes with a cost.

 #### Counting results

 Rather than a list of all the matching documents, we may just want to know how many of them there are.
 Instead of `.search(...)`, we can use `.count(...)` with exactly the same query arguments.

-How many movies are there created after 2021?
+How many movies are there created since 2021?
 ```python
 tdb_movies.count(Query().year >= 2021)
 ```
-This returns `100`.
+This returns `383`.

 Subsequent examples will use `count` rather than `search`, to reduce the amount of output printed.
 You can always simply swap to `search` to see the full list.
 You could also use the relational database as a way of checking that the result numbers are correct.